 In Winter Haven, Auburndale, Lake Wales, and the rest of Polk County, you have over 500 lakes to choose from.
 We're here to help you find the Polk County home that’s perfect for you!

-At By Design Real Estate, we specialize in the East Polk County area and surrounding communities.
-Our company’s dynamic founders, Brad and Rhonda Martin, as well as the rest of our team, are certified local experts and are your best guides to everything Polk County real estate.
+At Better Homes and Gardens Real Estate By Design Real Estate, we specialize in the East Polk County area and surrounding communities.
+Our company’s dynamic owner, Brad Martin, as well as the rest of our team, are certified local experts and are your best guides to everything Polk County real estate.

 About Better Homes and Gardens Real Estate By Design